Written by Munis Topcuoglu, Editor at EHN Canada.

 Hire a professional interventionist

-Professional interventionists provide many services including support, education, guidance, direction, and training to the family and friends of the intervention subject as they plan and prepare for the intervention.
-In addition to their expertise and experience, a professional interventionist helps the planning process by providing an invaluable outside perspective due to their lack of any prior relationship or emotional involvement with the subject.
+Professional interventionists provide many services including support, education, guidance, direction, and training to the family and friends of the person with addiction as they plan and prepare for the intervention.
+In addition to their expertise and experience, a professional interventionist helps the planning process by providing an invaluable outside perspective due to their lack of any prior relationship or emotional involvement with the person.
 Professional interventionists are also skilled at facilitating interventions and keeping the conversation focused and on topic, which can be especially challenging when emotions start running high.

-We strongly recommend hiring a professional interventionist in all cases—but it’s especially critical if any of the following are true about the intervention subject:
+We strongly recommend hiring a professional interventionist in all cases—but it’s especially critical if any of the following are true about the person who has an addiction:

 - They have concurrent mental health disorders.